hirosystems/docs/docs/clarinet/how-to-guides/how-to-run-integration-environment.md

 ---
-title: "Run a local Integration Environment"
+title: 'Run a local Integration Environment'
 ---

 Once you have reached a point where your Clarity smart contract is functional, you may want to develop a web frontend against your contract.
 This can be challenging, as the contract must be deployed to a live blockchain to fully